wp-plugins/iframe-wrapper/readme.txt

 === iframe Wrapper ===
-Contributors: Aelora
+Contributors: RyanNutt
 Tags: iframe, wrapper, wrap, frame, embed
 Requires at least: 2.6
 Tested up to: 3.0
-Stable tag: 0.1
+Stable tag: 0.1.1

 A small little plugin to embed an auto resizing iframe into a WordPress page or post.